I watched my father stay in an abusive relationship for decades which ultimately cost him his life.

 1. They had an abusive parent or guardian.

-Some people are naturally drawn to an abusive partner because they grew up with an abusive parent or guardian.
+Some people are naturally drawn to an abusive partner because they were raised by an abusive parent or guardian.
 To victims of abuse, abusive behavior is normal, expected and even deserved.
 Toxic relationships are familiar and comfortable for them because it's what they're used to.

 In my father's case, he was raised by an abusive mother.
 He told me once about a time when he was a teenager and his mother approached him with a knife while he was taking a shower.
 How frightening and humiliating that must have been for him.

 2. They are afraid of the repercussions that may come if they leave the relationship.

 This is especially the case if their spouse or partner has threatened retaliation against them if they leave.
 This may include filing for divorce and threatening to take all the assets, including the house.
 It may include violence or even death threats.
 If there are children involved, then these threats become even more frightening because the safety and well-being of the children are at stake.